BisratGetnet-hub/IMDB-Review/readme.md

 This project is a machine learning application that performs **sentiment analysis** on IMDB movie reviews.
 It classifies reviews as either **positive** or **negative** using a trained **Logistic Regression** model and provides an interactive interface built with **Streamlit**.

+To see the final UI of this project in StreamLit community cloud- [Click Here](https://imdb-review-fzmr9ukjlpnd34kcyb3aj2.streamlit.app/)

 ---

 ## 🚀 Features